 These are all areas within the healthcare ecosystem where knowledgable, experienced and capable leaders are needed.

-As the delivery system changes, career opportunities abound.
+As the delivery system changes, executive healthcare career opportunities abound.
 The field needs transformation-minded leaders – in hospitals, health plans, medical practices, health-related enterprises, and community health organizations – who have the passion, knowledge, and skills to shape the future of healthcare.

 How to Advance your Nursing Career

 Now you might be thinking, "Yes, there is opportunity, but how can I take advantage of it?"